saberouechtati/android-ci/README.md

 # android-ci

-GitLab CI build and test environment for Android applications.
+GitLab CI image for building and testing Android applications.